 - 5Practicality, comfort and boot spaceIncreased size has benefitted space inside the X6, with greater interior volume and a usefully-sized boot, despite the sloping roof

-- 6Reliability and safety - currently readingBMW’s warranty is fairly average for the industry, but safety kit is good
+- 6Reliability and safety - currently readingBMW’s warranty is fairly average for the industry, but safety kit is particularly good